 From time to time, our Board of Directors authorizes management to repurchase shares of our issued and outstanding common stock.
-On February 11, 2021, our Board approved a new share repurchase program with an effective date of February 23, 2021 (the "February 2021 Program").
-Pursuant to the February 2021 Program, we may, from time to time until May 6, 2021, repurchase up to 300,000 shares of our common stock.
 On April 28, 2021, our Board approved a new share repurchase program with an effective date of May 11, 2021 (the "May 2021 Program").
-Pursuant to the May 2021 Program, we may, from time to time until August 5, 2021, repurchase up to 300,000 shares of our common stock.
+Pursuant to the May 2021 Program, we were authorized to repurchase up to 300,000 shares of our common stock at predetermined prices until the earlier of the repurchase of all 300,000 shares or August 5, 2021.
+The May 2021 Program was completed in June 2021 upon repurchase by us of all 300,000 shares as authorized.
+On July 28, 2021, our Board approved a new share repurchase program with an effective date of August 10, 2021 (the "August 2021 Program").
+Pursuant to the August 2021 Program, we have been authorized to repurchase up to 400,000 shares of our common stock at predetermined prices until the earlier of the repurchase of all 400,000 shares or November 4, 2021.
 We may utilize various methods to effect the repurchases, which may include open market repurchases, negotiated block transactions, accelerated share repurchases or open market solicitations for shares, some of which may be effected through Rule 10b5-1 plans.
 The timing and amount of future repurchases, if any, will depend upon several factors, including market and business conditions, and such repurchases may be discontinued at any time.